llbranco/PPLGPwn/README.md

 **And done!** The button you set up with the custom action will now execute the exploit every time you press it!

+## Start using your PS4 browser
+1. edit the run.sh and insert `--web`
+2. in your ps4 browser go to `http://YOUR_TV_IP:7796` and press START

 ## How to run GoldHEN on PS4 9.00 / 11.00 using PPLGPwn
 1. Download `goldhen.bin` from [goldhen directory](https://github.com/llbranco/PPLGPwn/tree/main/goldhen_USB)